MikaelVallenet/EpyTodo/README.md

 I was a beginner in programming.\
 Moreover, I had never used JavaScript,\
 Despite this, I got 21/22 in the correction.
+My missing point is that I forgot to set the foreign key in the SQL schema.

 ## Description :sunrise_over_mountains: